marella/train/README.rst

 To run examples and tests, install from source.

-Other libraries such as Gym_, TensorFlow_ and PyTorch_ should be installed separately.
+Other libraries such as Gym_, TensorFlow_, PyTorch_ and NN_ should be installed separately.

 Examples
 ********